Pitt Pitching Coach to be Honored Wednesday

 Alvino, Negrych to Remain on Panther Staff

 Check in weekly for Pitt baseball news and updates

 Pitt Baseball vs. Miami | April 14, 2017

-Jerry Oakes is set to begin his second season as the pitching coach at the University of Pittsburgh after being added to the staff by head coach Joe Jordano in August of 2012.
+Jerry Oakes is set to begin his fifth season as the pitching coach at the University of Pittsburgh after being added to the staff by head coach Joe Jordano in August of 2012.